 In this case, Justice McArthur noted that the main factual issue in dispute was whether Bryan’s actions “render[ed] the damage waiver invalid.”
 As discussed above, the waiver included several conditions that Bryan had to comply with for the damages to be covered.

 The first condition was that Bryan had to return the “original ignition key and owner’s key tag identifying the vehicle” to Enterprise.
 By the defendant’s own account, he failed to do this.
-He said he found the stolen rental car’s “vehicle fob” in his pants a year after the accident and turned it over to his attorney.
+He said he found the stolen rental car’s “vehicle fob” in his pants a year after the accident and turned it over to his lawyer.
 But he never returned it to the rental company.

 For this reason alone, Justice McArthur said the damage waiver was invalid.